Reading Time: 4 minutes

 We even have plastic surgeons giving folks new faces, breasts, booties, and whatever else you want to be replaced.

 Because youth has always been and will always be something that humans will chase.
 Everyone is guilty of it including me.

 Chasing youth is not a bad thing but it all depends on how you go about it.

 What about the inside of you?
-All you did was add new cosmetic pieces like a person would add to an old, beat-up car.
+All you did was add some new cosmetic pieces like a person would add to an old, dilapidated car.